-Wrist extensor stretch
+Tennis elbow/wrist extensor stretch

 Isometric wrist extension

 - Move your fingers away from each other against the resistance of the band.
 Repeat this 10-20 times.

 - This may be from 5 days onwards.
 Do not rush.
 If the injury becomes painful, take a step back.

-Dynamic exercises can be performed using a lightweight (about 1 kg).
+- Dynamic exercises can be performed using a lightweight (about 1 kg).
 Move the wrist from flexion to extension.
 Start with 1 set of 10 repetitions daily and build up gradually up to 3 sets of 20 repetitions.